 If care is rendered by or billed by a physician or provider other than the exempt physician or provider, how will the rendering provider know the preauthorization requirement has been fulfilled via exemption?

-A physician or provider that has an exemption may share information about their exemption when they are making referrals or ordering care for which a preauthorization requirement would normally apply.
+A physician or provider that has an exemption may share information about their exemption when making referrals or ordering care for which a preauthorization requirement would normally apply.
 The rendering or billing provider must include the exempt provider's name and NPI number on the claim, consistent with 28 TAC §19.1731(e).

 Can an out-of-network provider qualify for an exemption?